lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 In these graphs, theta is on the X axis.
 Theta is the standard unit of the IRT model that represents the level of the domain being measured.
 Like a z-score, a theta unit of "1" is the SD of the calibrated sample.

 The pattern of responses to multiple choice ability items can show that some items have poor distractors.
-This may be done by using the the irt.responses function.
+This may be done by using the irt.responses function.
 A good distractor is one that is negatively related to ability.

 As we look at each of the exam items, we will look at the psych input from the scoring function as well as use the *results* objects to create the IRT graphs.